webix-hub/docs/data/api/refs/values.md

 - api/values_getdirtyvalues.md - returns hash of changed values
 - api/values_getvalues.md - derives input values from the form
 - api/values_isdirty.md - checks whether changes within form were made
-- api/values_setdirty.md - marks the form  as the one with changed values
+- api/values_setdirty.md - marks the form as the one with changed values and vice versa
 - api/values_setvalues.md - sets values into all the form inputs }}